skip to main content

 Responsible Pet Ownership

-Council encourages all pet owners to be 'Responsible Pet Owners' and recommends the following:
+We want all pet owners to be ‘Responsible Pet Owners’.
+That means making sure:

-• All cats and dogs are registered and microchipped
+• All cats and dogs are microchipped and lifetime registered by six months of age.

-• All cats and dogs are identified by a collar and a name tag
+• All cats and dogs are identified by a collar and name tag.

 • All cats and dogs are prevented from roaming from their premises.